About This Project

 Dual-Electrode Design

-Two working electrodes on a single substrate enable differential measurement to eliminate glutamate interference.
+Two working electrodes (or ISEs) on a single substrate enable differential measurement to eliminate background interference.

 Selective Membranes